Audio jack issues

 I think HC pin 4 and 5 are swapped, and 7 and 8 are swapped.

 MPB sent me a new set of reference to match the wire color coding on the two ends of the connector.
-I will take apart the connectors next time I visit the hangar to triple check that I didn’t mess up my testing.
+I took apart the connectors to check.
+The colors are actually all matching.
+So it shows the connectors are fine.

 GMA245 disconnected